How to do small business payroll

 Gross salary includes bonuses, sick time, vacation time, overtime pay, commissions and tips, so don’t forget to include these pay rates.

-You will need to deduct all necessary taxes from the gross salary, including federal income tax, state, local and FICA (social security tax and Medicare taxes).
+You will need to deduct all necessary taxes from the gross salary, including federal income tax, state, local and FICA (Social Security tax and Medicare taxes).
 You should also deduct health insurance, workers’ comp contributions and anything else standard in your company.

 Once you’ve calculated the deductions, allowances and taxes, subtract them from your employee’s gross pay.
 What you have left is their net pay or salary.
 An employee’s net pay is what you transfer to them via direct deposit or check.